akarnokd/plan-b-terraform-mods/README.md

 - [Progress Speed](#progressspeed) - speed up extractors, factories, drones and vehicles.
 - [Production Limiter](#productionlimiter) - limit the production items that go into the global storage.
 - [Endless Resources](#endlessresources) - all resource nodes being extracted will have a minimum amount and never run out.
+- [Add City Names](#addcitynames) - customize the selection of city names the game will use to generate the map.

 ## Mod details